MikeRogers0/LivePage/readme.md

  * Fixed bug where localhost URLs can be problematic.
  * Improved fault tollerence when polling URLs
  * Added "the file your working on get polled more often" feature.
+ * Made "Check for newer resources every" a range field, new default for this option is 100ms from 750ms (new code strucute is more efficient)

 ### 1.3.1.2
  * Fixed bug where sometimes html changes were not detected.